DOCUMENTARY PREMIERE: THURSDAY, MARCH 14 8:00PM

 WQED is proud to announce production of a new documentary and multimedia initiative that explores one of America's most treasured biking destinations.
 Consisting of two connecting trails, the C&O Canal Towpath (Washington, D.C. to Cumberland, Maryland) and the Great Allegheny Passage (Cumberland, MD to Pittsburgh, PA), cyclists from all over the world are enjoying 335 uninterrupted miles of breathtaking scenery and fascinating history.

-support of our Great Allegheny Passage and C&O Canal Towpath documentary.
+WQED thanks these major funders for their generous support of our Great Allegheny Passage and C&O Canal Towpath documentary and multimedia initiative.

 From mile marker zero in Cumberland, MD, the 150-mile Great Allegheny Passage crosses splendorous valleys, snakes around mountains, running alongside three rivers (the Casselman, Youghiogheny, and Monongahela) on its nearly level trail of former railroad lines.
 Cyclists pass through the Cumberland Narrows, cross the Mason-Dixon Line, breeze through the Big Savage Tunnel and top the Eastern Continental Divide at 2,392’.
 They weave through the lush Laurel Highlands, pedal next to the roiling white water of Ohiopyle State Park, journey through Western Pennsylvania's mining and steel-making corridor - to end at Pittsburgh’s majestic Point State Park.